 Best Fairway Woods 2024

-Check out the best fairway woods on the market for distance, accuracy and forgiveness
+In this guide, we check out the best fairway woods that are currently available on the market

 WATCH: We test and compare the best fairway woods on the market in 2024

-The good news is that evolutions in multi-material construction and the use of A.I (artificial intelligence) in face design, means that the best fairway woods now deliver more distance and consistency off the tee.
-They are easier to pick up off the fairway, can be hit well out of rough and even used around the green from collar rough or mown aprons.
+The good news is that evolutions in multi-material construction and the use of A.I (artificial intelligence) in face design, means that the best fairway woods now deliver more distance and consistency off the tee than ever before.
+In addition, they are also easier to pick up off the fairway, can be hit well out of rough and, with practice, can even be used around the green from collar rough or mown aprons.

 The Quick List